jabbottw/ucd-csci2312-pa2/README.md

 #endif //CLUSTERING_CLUSTER_H
 ```

-Below is the source code for the kmeans.h file
+Below is the source code for the KMeans.h file

 ```c++
 #include <vector>